frc-862/installers-old/README.md

 Name | Use
 --- | ---
+[git](https://git-scm.com/) | The version control system that we use to manage all of our code.
+[curl](https://curl.se/download.html) | A common utility used in command lines or scripts to transfer data.
-[git](https://git-scm.com/) | The version control system that we use to manage all of our code. wget | for some reason we don't use curl? will fix this soon tar | used to extract wpilib image lazygit | ubuntu only, a nice cui tool for working with git
+[tar](https://www.gnu.org/software/tar/) | used to extract wpilib image [lazygit](https://github.com/jesseduffield/lazygit) | ubuntu only, a nice cui tool for working with git

 ## Windows
 Name | Use